MicrosoftDocs/powerbi-docs/articles/powerbi-mobile-qr-code-for-tile.md

     ![](media/powerbi-mobile-qr-code-for-tile/power-bi-ios-qr-ar-scanner.png)

-6.Tap the report or the tile to open it in focus mode, or go back to the scanner.
+6. Tap the report or the tile to open it in focus mode, or go back to the scanner.

 ### Scan a QR code from an external scanner on your iPhone